ga-curriculum/flexbox/build-landing-page-hero/README.md

 ## Hero Section

 On to our Hero section next.
-Let’s do the same breakdown for this that we did for our nav bar:
+Let's do the same breakdown for this that we did for our nav bar:

-> ❓ What’s different about how the Hero section lays out its children compared to the nav?
+> ❓ What's different about how the Hero section lays out its children compared to the nav?

-Note that there is technically another section here - the attribution link at the bottom right - that we’re going to omit.
+Note that there is technically another section here - the attribution link at the bottom right - that we're going to omit.

-Here’s some HTML to get us started - copy it into your project.
+Here's some HTML to get us started - copy it into your project.

 ```html
   <section id="hero">